Base of chsritmas tree with presents and cat hiding behind branches

 One of the things I love about this place is the ever changing landscape and the beautiful sunsets.
 The fields have been mowed and turned into haybales and the cows are back on, meandering over the fields in files like ants from a distance.
 Did I mention the sunsets?

-Other than that, the month saw break, dinners, dinners with friends, lots of food, lovely and almost too hot and ever entertaining cats.
+Other than that, the month saw Christmas break, christmas dinners, dinners with friends, lots of food, lovely and almost too hot weather and ever entertaining cats.

 Wishing everyone a Merry Christmas and a happy New Year.
 Stay positive, stay save.